Using OpenAI-compatible API calls via the LLM Mesh#

 Set up the OpenAI client by pointing to its LLM Mesh configuration.
 You will need several pieces of information for access and authentication:

-• A public DSS URL to access the LLM Mesh API
+• A public Dataiku URL to access the LLM Mesh API

 • The LLM ID